- Direct employment created through temporary construction jobs as well as long-term jobs in operations and maintenance

-The Bord na Móna Energy Park will incorporate 200 MW+ of low to zero carbon electricity generation from sources which may include wind, solar and gas, and will house energy storage facilities which may include battery and hydrogen.
+In addition to Derrygreenagh Power, Bord na Móna Energy Park will be the location of 200 MW+ of low to zero carbon electricity generation from sources which may include wind, solar and gas, and will house energy storage facilities which may include battery and hydrogen.
 An extensive 400, 220 and 110kv grid network is easily accessible from the Bord na Móna landbank.
 This lowers set-up costs and reduces the need for significant grid extension work.

-The proposed Energy Park also enjoys access to Ireland’s main motorway and fibre infrastructure networks, ensuring frictionless physical and data connectivity.
+The Energy Park landbank also enjoys access to Ireland’s main motorway and fibre infrastructure networks, ensuring frictionless physical and data connectivity.

 The Bord na Móna Energy Park will host a number of renewable energy generation and storage technologies

 Bringing a range of economic and other benefits at local, regional and national levels

 - Improved supply of renewable energy to match growing regional demand

 - Support for renewed economic growth and energy-consuming activity in the Midlands region

 - Creation of regional employment through the supply of services and materials to the Bord na Móna Energy Park

 - Helps achieve Ireland’s climate goals by contributing significantly to the national renewable electricity production and carbon emissions reduction targets by 2030

 - Significant contribution to the public purse through payment of taxes from the project, and dividends from Bord na Móna to the State